Flow-Launcher/docs/API-Reference/Flow.Launcher.Plugin/IPlugin.md

 Synchronous Plugin Model for Flow Launcher

-If the Querying or Init method requires high IO transmission or performaing CPU intense jobs (performing better with cancellation), please try the IAsyncPlugin interface
+If the Querying or Init method requires high IO transmission or performing CPU intense jobs (performing better with cancellation), please try the IAsyncPlugin interface

 ```csharp
 public interface IPlugin : IAsyncPlugin